eric-comanescu/fg_game/README.md

 2. The player can move left and right.
 (Done)
 3. The player can use one button to attack.
 (Done)
 4. The player can attack on the ground.
 (Done)
 5. The player can block by holding the direction opposite their opponent.
+(Done)
 6. The player's attacks must be able to hit the opponent (hitbox collision).
 (Done)
 7. The game's timer must count down to 0 to prevent rounds from lasting forever.
+(Done)
 8. The players' health values must be able to be reduced so the game doesn't last forever.
 (Done)
 9. When a player's health reaches 0 the round must end and grant the other player a point.
 (Done)
 10. When a player reaches 2 points the game must end and prompt the players with an option to keep playing or return to the main menu.